stnolting/neorv32/README.md

 |:------------------------------------------------------------------------------------------------------|:----:|:----:|:-----:|:----:|:-------:|
 | CPU: `rv32imcu_Zicsr_Zicnt_DEBUG` + `FST_MUL` + `FAST_SHIFT`; Peripherals: `UART0` + `MTIME` + `GPIO` | 2488 | 1807 |     7 |    4 | 150 MHz |

-:bulb: An incremental list of the CPU extensions and the Processor modules found in the [_Data Sheet: FPGA Implementation Results_](https://stnolting.github.io/neorv32/#_fpga_implementation_results).
+:bulb: An incremental list of the CPU extensions and the Processor modules can be found in the [_Data Sheet: FPGA Implementation Results_](https://stnolting.github.io/neorv32/#_fpga_implementation_results).

 [[back to top](#The-NEORV32-RISC-V-Processor)]